cdy3870/snowflake-airflow/README.md

 2. Create main tables for full forecast, tide, etc. info and temp tables to store current day data

 ### Step 2: Save current surfline data as csvs via pysurfline API
-1. Pull the current day data from the API for a particular anchor point, which includes forecast, tide, and sunrise/sunset information
+1. Pull the current day data from the API for a particular anchor point, which includes forecast, tide, and sunrise/sunset information (currently pulling from three locations in New York, California, and Hawaii)
 2. Store as three separate csvs with an additional id column

 ### Step 3: Update database and preprocess